Mumbai school's 'solution' to prevent molestation: Ban shorts on trips!

-Bars kids from wearing shorts even while swimming during field trips, after two girls were molested by staffers in a span of two years; the girls were both four and in school uniform when the incidents happened
+ICSE school in Juhu bars kids from wearing shorts during field trips - even while swimming, after two girls were molested by staffers in a span of two years

 Education is meant to help break ridiculous stereotypes, not reinforce them.
 It seems, however, that city schools have not got the message.
 After two students were molested by staffers in a co-education ICSE school in Juhu, the management has fallen back on the oldest trick in the book to prevent such cases in the future preventing their students from dressing ‘provocatively’ during school field trips.

 The students, some of whom went to Goa for the field trip, were asked to ensure that their swimming costumes also covered the legs.
 Representation pic/Thinkstock

 Never mind that the students who were molested were four years old, and thus incapable of dressing ‘provocatively’, and were in school uniform when the incidents happened.
 What’s even more interesting is the school’s definition of provocative shorts.
 Last week, the management of the school informed parents that all students should be fully clothed while on the school field trip even while swimming.